A deep learning approach to inverse medium scattering: Learning regularizers from a direct imaging method: Conclusion

 \section{Conclusion}

 In this paper, we considered the inverse problem of scattering of time-harmonic acoustic waves from inhomogeneous media in two dimensions, that is, the inverse problem of reconstructing the inhomogeneous medium (or its contrast) from the far-field measurement data.
-This inverse medium scattering problem is highly nonlinear and severely ill-posed, and an appropriate regularization strategy, which relies heavily on certain a priori information of the unknown scatterer, is thus needed.
+This inverse medium scattering problem is highly nonlinear and severely ill-posed, making it essential to employ regularization strategies incorporating specific a priori information of the unknown scatterer.
 To this end, we proposed a deep neural network $\mathcal{M}_{\widehat{\Theta}}$ to retrieve the a priori information of the shape and location (i.e., the support) of the unknown contrast from a direct imaging method.
 By incorporating the retrieved a priori information of the support of the unknown contrast as a regularization strategy, we then proposed two inversion algorithms, \textit{Learned Projected Algorithm} (see Subsection \ref{S4_1}) and \textit{Learned Variational Algorithm} (see Subsection \ref{S4_2}) to solve the inverse medium scattering problem.
-With the aid of the a priori information of the unknown contrast provided by the deep neural network $\mathcal{M}_{\widehat{\Theta}}$, the two inversion algorithms provided good reconstruction results even for the high contrast case.
+With the aid of the a priori information of the unknown contrast provided by the deep neural network $\mathcal{M}_{\widehat{\Theta}}$, our inversion algorithms achieve stable reconstruction results even for the high contrast case.